klipsey/RedGuyMod/README.md

-# Driver
+# Ravager
-- Adds the Driver, an original character based on the Driver from the film Drive (2011)
+- Adds the Ravager, an original new character
-- Fully functional base kit with several weapon pickups that give him new attacks
+- Fully functional base kit
-- Has item displays, an unlockable mastery skin and is fully multiplayer compatible
+- Has item displays
-- Configurable stats and a few other things to mess around with
 - Full Risk of Options support for all configuration options
-- Many more weapons planned!!!!
+- May not work in multiplayer, recommend playing him only as host for now

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/Release/FuckShit/screen1.png)]()